Get insider access

 Speech + Subway Noise Audio Sample

-The JBL Tune 130NC's noise handling performance is okay.
-The mic has some trouble separating your voice from moderate ambient noise around you.
+While the mic's recording quality is satisfactory, the noise handling performance is just okay.
+The mic has trouble separating your voice from moderate ambient sound around you.
 As a result, it may be difficult for whoever's on the other end of the line to hear you clearly if you're taking a call from a busy street.

 Active Features